Codz Poop West Side

 Click green arrows to see the giant Chaac images in the rooms, or just scroll down

-"The façade of Structure 1 at Kabah, locally known as the Codz Poop, is made up entirely of identical sculptured masks placed side by side and tier upon tier so that the separate motifs merge into a single intricate pattern of shades and deep shadows."
+The façade of Structure 1 at Kabah, locally known as the Codz Poop, is made up entirely of identical sculptured masks placed side by side and tier upon tier so that the separate motifs merge into a single intricate pattern of shades and deep shadows.

 Tatiana Proskouriakoff, An Album of Maya Architecture, p.
 67

-Steps leading to the entrances consist of rain god noses
+Steps leading to the entrances consist of rain god noses.

-"At the base level these same noses rest on the outside pavement, widening at the base of each door span to serve as steps and causing a pattern break that is compensated for by giving each mask a pair of individual earplugs (while the other masks share the same earplug with the adjacent mask)."
+At the base level these same noses rest on the outside pavement, widening at the base of each door span to serve as steps and causing a pattern break that is compensated for by giving each mask a pair of individual earplugs (while the other masks share the same earplug with the adjacent mask).

 Paul Gendrop, Rio Bec, Chenes, and Puuc Styles in Maya Architecture, p.
 184

-A marvelous Chaac image provides a stair into the inner room
+Chaac as stair into inner room

-"...masks of the long-nosed god also appear in the interior of the building where they serve as an access stairway to the rear rooms with their wide and thick noses, which has given the building the common name Codz Poop (rolled mat), by which it is known."
+...masks of the long-nosed god also appear in the interior of the building where they serve as an access stairway to the rear rooms with their wide and thick noses, which has given the building the common name Codz Poop (rolled mat), by which it is known.

 Paul Gendrop, Rio Bec, Chenes, and Puuc Styles in Maya Architecture, p.
 184

-Rain God noses provide a ceremonial stair into the building
+Rain God noses provide a ceremonial stair into the building.

-The Rain God stair masks in the foundation line up exactly with the doorways
+The Rain God stair masks in the foundation line up exactly with the doorways.

-The Chaac masks lining the doorways are split in half and have double noses
+The Chaac masks lining the doorways are split in half and have double noses.

-The southern room contains a similar Chaac image used as a stair
+The southern room contains a similar Chaac image used as a stair.

-View through outer room to the Chaac steps leading into the inner room
+View through outer room to the Chaac steps leading into the inner room.

-Approaching the inner sanctum guarded by the rain god
+Approaching the inner sanctum guarded by the rain god.

 Photo by Jeff Purcell, June 10, 2004

-"...masks of the long-nosed god also appear in the interior of the building where they serve as an access stairway to the rear rooms with their wide and thick noses, which has given the building the common name Codz Poop (rolled mat), by which it is known."
+...masks of the long-nosed god also appear in the interior of the building where they serve as an access stairway to the rear rooms with their wide and thick noses, which has given the building the common name Codz Poop (rolled mat), by which it is known.

 Paul Gendrop, Rio Bec, Chenes, and Puuc Styles in Maya Architecture, p.
 184

-"To all of this must be added the surprising interplay of volumes that the long, hooked noses must have had and which together, with the change of perspective, looked like an openwork (or latticework) screening over the façade."
+To all of this must be added the surprising interplay of volumes that the long, hooked noses must have had and which together, with the change of perspective, looked like an openwork (or latticework) screening over the façade.

 Paul Gendrop, Rio Bec, Chenes, and Puuc Styles in Maya Architecture, p.
 184

-Many of the noses are broken, probably in modern times
+Many of the noses are broken

 Photo by Jeff Purcell, June 10, 2004